alicewu1/mysql-cloudmanaged/README.md

 HHA504 / Assignment 8 / ERD

 ### This repo aims to:
-- create sql in python script and reproduce relationships between tables without repetitive commands
 - create a cloud-managed MySQL db on GCP
+- use python to create tables in sql and reproduce relationships between tables without repeating commands

 <br>

 # **TASKS:**